So we work from home now…

 I would be lying to you if I said working from my bed or my sofa was not appealing or that I have not already done it on a couple of occasions already.
 But this is not the best place for a productive day, unfortunately.

-Many of those who successfully work from home agree that you’re best off setting up a station, or space, in your house to work form.
-If you don’t have a desk, use your dining room table or bar in your kitchen.
-Besides giving the illusion of working form an office, sitting at places such as these help encourage good posture, help you avoid distractions and help you leave your work behind at the end of the day.
+Many of those who successfully work from home agree that you’re best off setting up a station, or space, in your house to work from.
+If you don’t have a desk, use your dining room table or island in your kitchen.
+Besides giving the illusion of working from an office, sitting in places such as these helps encourage good posture, helps you avoid distractions, and helps you leave your work behind at the end of the day.